yogeshxd/ChucK/README.md

 ChucK is a discord bot that does all the stuff you can ever imagine of.
 From moderationm to playing music to little games, it covers it all.

-<h4>NOTE: You will need to start both bot.py and bot2.py in order for slash commands to work.</h4>

 Need to tweek a some things like bot token and your discrd id.

 Current suffix id 'DU ' but you can change it to your will.